hinkley a month ago

 Quick glance, this statement seems backwards - shouldn't C always be faster? or maybe i'm misunderstanding how the JIT truly works

-• vidarh 13 hours ago
+• vidarh a month ago

 Unless your JIT can analyse the full code, a transition between byte code and native code is often costly because the JIT won't be able to optimize the full path.
 Once your JIT generates good enough code, it then becomes faster to avoid that transition even in cases when in isolation native code might still be faster.